 For the avid snorkeler:

 Yes, you can go to summer camp at the Shedd Aquarium.
 Yes, the author is blind with jealousy.
-Catering to campers K-5, kids will learn about different aquatic animals (like the penguins who famously got to wander around the rest of the aquarium at the start of the pandemic) and various aquatic habitats.
-Plus, if you have multiple campers sign up for the same session, you get a discount…so it seems like this is the perfect summer for everyone to learn about the wonders of the watery world.
+Catering to campers K-5, kids will learn about different aquatic animals (like the penguins who famously got to wander around the rest of the aquarium at the start of the pandemic) and various aquatic habitats for five magical days.
+Plus, if you have multiple campers sign up for the same session, you get a discount — a perfect opportunity for siblings to learn about the wonders of the watery world together.

 1200 S Lake Shore Drive Chicago, IL 60605